GG666/Lecture/Chapter2 (C++_Class).md

 }
 ```

-- The sum of calls of normal constructors and copy constructors are equal to the number of calls of destructors.
+- The sum of calls of normal constructors and copy constructors is equal to the number of calls of destructors.

-- If a class doesn't have an explicit copy constructor, the compiler will create default copy constructor, the default copy constructor will simply make an identical (bit-by-bit) copy of the object.
+- If a class doesn't have an explicit copy constructor, the compiler will create a default copy constructor, and the default copy constructor will simply make an identical (bit-by-bit) copy of the object.

 ![](https://i.imgur.com/H1k1lB5.png)